In the Beginning:

 how do you feel about being tested?
 (12:45)

 Abraham’s response to God’s request that he sacrifice his son Isaac is the primary example of Abraham’s faith and is what leads to Abraham being considered our father in faith.
 In the video overview for this lesson, Turning to God’s Word author Matthew Phelps discusses benefits to humanity that come from being tested—or purified—by God.
 While such tests frequently are looked at as a means by which God can see where we stand in regard to our faith, the chief benefit is that we ourselves are shown where we stand.
 Knowing our position enables us to change our attitudes and behaviors in order to foster greater intimacy with God.
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

-The Scripture ranges for the videos being redone to accompany this Catholic Bible study from Turning to God’s Word will match the Scripture ranges for the sets of questions in the study book
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 13, “God Tests Abraham,” on pages 73–77 in the study book.

 the first only-begotten son in the Bible